Ukraine bars entry to Russian men of combat age, EU sees renewal of sanctions on Russia

 Fighting between Ukraine and Moscow-backed separatists has killed more than 10,000 people.
 Major fighting ended with a 2015 ceasefire but deadly exchanges of fire are still frequent.

-Additional reporting by Natalia Zinets and Olena Vasina in Kiev, Katya Golubkova in Moscow, Alastair Macdonald and Gabriela Baczynska in Brussels; Writing by Matthias Williams; Editing by Richard Balmforth
+Additional reporting by Natalia Zinets and Olena Vasina in Kiev, Katya Golubkova and Maria Tsvetkova in Moscow, Alastair Macdonald and Gabriela Baczynska in Brussels, Andreas Rinke and Paul Carrel in Berlin; Writing by Matthias Williams; Editing by Richard Balmforth